Verfassungsblog/Verfassungsbooks-Rendering-Server/README.md

 ### Rendering Env
 Either run setup.sh inside rendering-envs (which will take a few hours), or download the prebuilt environment [here](https://builds.sr.ht/~verfassungsblog/vb-rendering-envs) (open the latest success build and download the artifact.
 ### Configuration
 Copy the default config config/default.toml to config/local.toml and change if necessary.
+Copy the mtls certificates to an appropriate location and set paths in config.
+See the verfassungsbooks repository for hints for CA & Certificate creation.